privacysandbox/protected-auction-services-docs/roma_bring_your_own_binary.md

 as the execution engine, imposing certain limitations on ad techs that restrict them to the use of JavaScript and WebAssembly (WASM).

-This explainer presents an expansion in Roma's functionality to execute binaries compiled from languages such as C/C++ and Go.
+This explainer presents an expansion in Roma's functionality to execute self-contained binaries.

 ## Why Bring-Your-Own-Binary?